 The SCADA system scope in The Jakarta LRT Project include provision of a centralised control function with appropriate SCADA facilities to provide the Operators with an efficient means of real-time monitoring and controlling the M&E plant and subsystems throughout the stations through the SCADA workstations.

 The core of the SCADA system will comprise a pair of redundant servers, configured in a hot-standby configuration to provide resilience and secondary recovery control positions.
-The primary server is installed in the common equipment room of OCC, while the back up server is installed in the emergency recovery centre of OCC.
+The primary server is installed in the common equipment room of OCC, while the back up server is installed in the emergency recovery centre i.e BCC.
 The SCADA servers is configured in a hot-standby arrangement so that either server can immediately assume system mastership in the event of one server failure.
 It is possible to remove one server for maintenance without interrupting system operation and, upon its reinstatement, re-synchronize the database without interruption to system operations.
 The Operator is able to designate either server as the primary or secondary server through the SCADA workstations.

 Each server is designed to have two communication links to interconnect with two different network switches for receiving or transmitting I/O status from or to the fields RTUs, SCADA workstations or subsystems.